abdulmuhsinGH/oauth2_server_golang_example/README.md

   * change directory to the project folder. i/e this project folder
   * run the command `docker-compose -f docker-compose.yml build` to build an images using the docker-compose YAML file in the project.
 This will take a while to finish building.
   * run the command  `docker-compose -f docker-compose.yml up`.
 The containers should start running.
 You can monitor logs whiles it running in your terminal
-  * Go to your browser  and visit `127.0.0.1:8080` to access the app.
+  * Go to your browser  and visit `127.0.0.1:8080` to access the client app.
-  * run CTRL + C to terminate the containers running. and `docker-compose -f docker-compose.dev.yml down` to remove the images.
+  * run CTRL + C to terminate the containers running. and `docker-compose -f docker-compose.yml down` to remove the images.